phrxgoa/ProjectIndexer/README.md

 - **Creates** a **.json file** listing class names, methods and locations
 - **Multi-language support**: Works with both C# and Python codebases
+- **Tree-sitter parsing**: More accurate than regex for complex syntax cases
 - **Lightweight**: Only indexes names and locations, not full class properties or implementations
 - **Supports integration with RooCode**: In some cases, you can configure `Code/Architect` mode to frequently refer to `ProjectIndex.json`.
 You may also set it to **run periodically** upon reaching milestones or creating new tasks